nunorc/fend-arcade-game-project/README.md

 # Classic Arcade Game Project

-Prepared in the context of Udacity's Front End Develepor nanodegree.
+Prepared in the context of Udacity's Front End Developer nanodegree.

 ## How The Game Works